posit-dev/publisher/README.md

 ##### Apple Silicon (M-Series) / ARMv8.5-A / ARMv8.6-A

-When running MacOS with Apple silicon processors install `darwin-arm64.tar.gz`.
+When running MacOS with Apple silicon processors, install `darwin-arm64.tar.gz`.

-This includes, but is not limited to the following processors:
+This includes, but is not limited to, the following processors:

 - Apple M1
 - Apple M1 Pro